aspizu/documatic/docs/documatic/writers/base_writer.md

 Write a string into the output file.
 The current indentation level will be

-nserted after each newline character in the string.
+inserted after each newline character in the string.

 ## `writeln`